Hilman-Azfar/temperature-converter-dom/readme.md

   * colors
   * borders

-5. Allow the conversion to happened once you typed on the text field, without clicking the submit button
+5. Allow the conversion to happen once you typed on the text field, without clicking the submit button

 ##Deliverables
 See the screenshot below for an example.
 Don't feel like you need to do it exactly